Zdenka Kovačiček: Career

 At the beginning of 2000, Croatian Radiotelevision recorded many of her performances, including "Do zvijezda zajedno" [To the Starts Together] and one hour TV show "I to sam ja" [And That's Me].
 In 2001 and 2004, she performed at the Dora pop festival.
-In 2001, she performed at the Croatian Radio Festival, Melodies of the Croatian Adriatic, Split Festival of Pop Music and Etno fest Neum.
-In the same year, Kovačiček signed a contract with the record label Cantus and released album "Ja živim svoj san" [I Live My Dream] in which she sang songs by Marko Tomasović.
-Producer and arranger on the material was Duško Mandić.
-In 2002, she received Porin Award in the category Best Female Vocal for the performance on that album.
-In 2004, she released new album "To Be Zdenka".
+In 2001, she performed at the Croatian Radio Festival, Melodies of the Croatian Adriatic, Split Festival of Pop Music, and Etno Fest Neum.
+In the same year, Kovačiček signed a contract with the record label Cantus and released the album "Ja živim svoj san" [I Live My Dream] in which she sang songs by Marko Tomasović.
+The producer and arranger of the material was Duško Mandić.
+In 2002, she received Porin Award in the category of Best Female Vocal for the performance on that album.
+In 2004, she released the new album "To Be Zdenka".

 Acting

 Zdenka Kovačiček became a member of the Zagreb Youth Theater (ZKM) when she was five.
 There, she started attending acting classes, singing, and dancing.
 Until the beginning of her singing career, she remained ZKM member.

 In 1979, she performed as grandma Urša at the Zagreb Comedy Theater's rock opera Grička vještica which was produced by Karlo Metikoš, Ivica Krajač, and Miljenko Prohaska.
 She made over 200 performances.
 From 1984 onward, she attended Marija Kohn's acting classes and later of Krešimir Zidarić in the Theater Bagatela.
 Delighted with Kovačiček's acting talent, Zidarić founded an acting group composed of theater enthusiasts and talented actors at the Moša Pijade University in Zagreb.
-They produced comedy "Obljetnica braka" [Merriage Anniversary] in which Kovačiček and Zidarić played main characters.
+They produced the comedy "Obljetnica braka" [Merriage Anniversary] in which Kovačiček and Zidarić played the main characters.
 In 1997, she once again got the opportunity to show her talent as an actress and imitator in her one-hour show on Croatian Radiotelevision titled "I to sam ja" [And That is Me].
-Afterward, she received the invitation of famous director Damir Zlatar Frey to perform in Slovene's permanent audience in Trieste in 2002 as the main character in the rock opera "Princess of Grain Beans" [Princessa na zrnu graha].
-For her performance, she received many praises from the Slovenian, Croatian and Italian critics.
+Afterward, she received an invitation from famous director Damir Zlatar Frey to perform in Slovene's permanent audience in Trieste in 2002 as the main character in the rock opera "Princess of Grain Beans" [Princessa na zrnu graha].
+For her performance, she received many praises from the Slovenian, Croatian, and Italian critics.
 She had the greatest theater success with the musical "S ljubavlju, Janis" [With Love, Janis] which premiered on 25 October 2008.
 The Musical was written according to an autobiographical book published in 1992 by Laura Joplin, Janis Joplin's sister, based on letters that Janis wrote regularly to her family, according to which Randall Myler wrote the Broadway hit.